Back to Top

 Note: To configure other 3rd party tags, there must be a tag Id.

-Here we used the Google Analytics tracking id to configure the Google Analytics with Google Tag Manager.
+Here we used the Google Analytics measurement id to configure the Google Analytics with Google Tag Manager.

-In order to get the tracking ID, you need to sign in to your Analytics account, after that follow the following steps:
+In order to get the tracking ID, you need to sign in to your Analytics account.

-Mention the account name and click on next.
+Under Account creation, enter account name and click on next button.

-Now, under Property setup, specify the property name, select time zone, currency, and then click on Show advanced options.
+Now, under Property creation, specify the property name, select time zone, currency, and click on next.

-Select industry category, business size, Google Analytics use for your business and click on Create.
+Now, under Business details, select industry category, business size, and click on next.

 Now accept Google Analytics Terms of Service to proceed.